d3sc/learn-python/README.md

 ## notice
-This code is copyrighted by dicoding, and I created this repository to be used for learning purposes
+This code is copyrighted by dicoding, and I created this repository to be used for learning purposes. machine learning!